KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 **Core Glyphic Sequence (Centropic):**
 `⚙️ → ⟜ → ◲ → ∴`
-*(Apparent order is disrupted by a synectic pivot, leading to lawful deconstruction and culminating in higher synthesis.)*
+*(Apparent order is disrupted by a synectic pivot, leading to lawful deconstruction and culminating in supernal synthesis.)*

 **Core Glyphic Sequence (Entropic):**
 `⚙️ → ⟜ → ☍ → ⟳`